-Anger can carry an advantage in negotiation, past research has shown.
+Anger can carry an advantage in negotiation, research has shown.
 When we display anger, our counterparts tend to view us as powerful and intimidating.
-Consequently, they make more concessions than they would ordinarily and lower their demands.
+Consequently, they make more concessions and lower their demands.

 On the flip side, negotiators who appear happy tend to do worse than others.
-Happiness and contentedness appear to signal satisfaction with how a negotiation is going; as a result, counterparts tend to demand more of happy negotiators.
+Because happiness and contentedness appear to signal satisfaction with how a negotiation is going, counterparts tend to demand more of happy negotiators.

-In two recent experiments reported in the Negotiation Journal, researchers Han-Ying Tng of the Duke-NUS Graduate Medical School in Singapore and Al K. C. Au of the National University of Singapore tested whether these results hold when negotiators are faking their emotions.
-In one of the experiments, undergraduate students in Singapore were told they would be engaging in a negotiation simulation with another student via instant messaging.
+Researchers Han-Ying Tng of the Duke‒National University of Singapore (NUS) Graduate Medical School in Singapore and Al K. C. Au of NUS explored this question in two experiments reported in the Negotiation Journal.
+In one experiment, undergraduates in Singapore were told they would engage in a negotiation simulation with another student via instant messaging.
 In fact, an experimenter posed as the negotiating partner.
-Before negotiating, participants were given information about their counterpart’s personality that described him or her as (1) sincere and frank about his or her emotions; (2) insincere and manipulative; or (3) unpredictable in engaging with others.
+Before negotiating, participants were given information that described their counterpart as (1) sincere and frank about their emotions; (2) insincere and manipulative; or (3) unpredictable when engaging with others.

-During the online negotiation that followed, participants took turns exchanging offers with their counterparts, and they also received information about the other parties’ emotions, namely whether they were angry or happy with how the negotiation was going.
-The results showed that when negotiators perceived their counterparts’ emotional displays to be authentic, they conceded more to angry counterparts than to happy ones.
-But when negotiators believed their counterparts’ feelings were not authentic, they made fewer concessions to counterparts who were acting angry than to those acting happy.
+During the online negotiation, participants took turns exchanging offers with their counterpart and received information about the other party’s emotions, namely whether they were angry or happy with how the negotiation was going.
+When negotiators perceived their counterpart’s emotional display to be authentic, they conceded more to angry counterparts than to happy ones.
+But when negotiators believed their counterpart’s feelings were not authentic, they made fewer concessions to counterparts who acted angry than to those who acted happy.
 Negotiators made similar levels of concessions to those whose expressions of anger or happiness were ambiguous.

-Using anger as a strategic tool can backfire in negotiation, this study suggests.
+Using anger as a strategic tool can backfire in negotiation, the results suggest.
 We might conclude that false displays of happiness, by contrast, can be beneficial.
-However, because it’s difficult to control whether your counterpart will view your emotional displays as authentic or not, this strategy could backfire as well.
-The lesson, then, may be to resist the urge to try to convey emotions you don’t feel, lest your performance be unconvincing.
+However, because it’s difficult to control how your counterpart will respond to your emotional displays, this strategy could backfire as well.